 The Demise of Expression

 While our modern lives are more orderly, more comfortable, more peaceful, and more luxurious than they were a few hundred years ago, We as humans have become hollow from the inside.
-Our systems are working better than ever but the individual units, the humans, have become hollow.
+Our systems are working better than ever but the individual units, the humans, have become shallow.
 We have lost our ability to express in the journey to modernization.

 All around us we see increasing cases of crowd violence like mob lynching and gang rapes, mass killings perpetrated by single individuals, and many other similar events.
 One of the reasons for such violence and bestiality is the lower expression power of our present age (there are other reasons, no doubt).